 Often, these symbols need to appear from left to right, but some slots allow you to also win starting from right to left.
-There are even slots such as the very popular Starburst that lets you win in both directions.
 Some slots have done away with reels and pay-lines altogether and reward combinations appearing adjacently in clusters.

 Wild symbols are the most widely available symbol in slots, aside from standard symbols, of course.
 While this is not to say they are in every slot, it is increasingly unusual not to find them in the newer ones.
 This symbol can substitute for any of the standard symbols to help create winning paylines.

 If we look at an example, Kings (K) on the same payline of the first and third reels in combination with a wild on the same payline will complete a combination equivalent to three Kings (K), which awards a payout.

 More often than not, wilds can only replace standard symbols, so they cannot act like a scatter or bonus symbol as examples.

 Over the years, wilds have evolved in line with slots, and so the basic wild is sometimes replaced by special wilds: multiplier wilds, expanding wilds or walking wilds.

 A walking wild has the same ability to substitute for standard symbols, but can also change its position after a spin.
 This ability could mean that it continues to shift horizontally (left or right) until it drops off of the first or last reels, or it can move vertically (up or down) until it drops off the first or last row.